zhiyingTan0/chat-application/README.md

 `npm start`

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
+(To test the functionality, plase use the below 3 pairs of username/password to message each other: `corvinus/123` and `winnie/456` and `john/789`)
 <br/><br/>